 Once again, grab your hair dryer and program it to the highest temperature setting.
 Thoroughly dry the inside of the pumpkin before continuing on.
 Check that the outside isn’t sticky from hairspray.
 If it is, lightly wipe it with a damp washcloth, and let it dry.

 Grab a roll of aluminum foil.
 As carefully as you can, tear a few sheet-size pieces with as few wrinkles and creases as possible.
 You’ll use these on the inside of your jack o’ lantern to reflect your candle (or LED light), so if you’re unsure of what size sheets to pull from the roll, err on the side of caution and get large ones.
 You can always trim them down if need be.

 If you do happen to get a few more creases in your foil than you’d like, take a paper towel and (gently!) smooth them out.
 Your sheets should be good as new and ready to use.

-  If you end up using multiple sheets of aluminium foil to do this, that’s perfectly fine.
+If you end up using multiple sheets of aluminum foil to do this, that’s perfectly fine.
 Seams are okay, but once again, beware of crinkles and creases!

 Using more aluminum foil, wrap the outside of the jar snugly and tape in place to secure it.

 Place a candle or LED light within the jar, and then set it inside the pumpkin.
 We’re almost done with our jack o’ lantern!

 The next thing you want to do is wrap the removable top in foil, or the bottom-side of it that serves as the ceiling inside the pumpkin.
 Pin or tack the foil in place, and trim back any bits that poke through and can be seen when the top is in place on the jack o’ lantern.

 An optional step is to get out your inner artist with the jack o’ lantern’s stem.
 With ours, my boyfriend took some acrylic paint in the color “forest green” and lightly touched up the stem’s visual appeal.